Top 7 Ethereum RPC providers for DeFi in 2026

 asyncio.run(stream_liquidations())

-See the Ethereum tooling documentation for complete SDK examples with ethers.js, viem, and Foundry integration.
+See the Ethereum tooling documentation for complete SDK examples with ethers.js, viem, and Web3.py.
+Need testnet ETH?
+Grab some from the Chainstack Sepolia faucet.

 Conclusion